 In April 2020, the FASB issued a question-and-answer document (the "Lease Modification Q&A") focused on the application of lease accounting guidance to lease concessions provided as a result of a novel strain of coronavirus ("COVID-19").
 Under existing lease guidance, the Company would have to determine, on a lease by lease basis, if a lease concession was the result of a new arrangement reached with the tenant (treated with the lease modification accounting framework) or if a lease concession was under the enforceable rights and obligations within the existing lease agreement (precluded from applying the lease modification accounting framework).
-The Lease Modification Q&A clarifies that entities may elect to not evaluate whether lease-related relief that lessors provide to mitigate the economic effects of COVID-19 on lessees is a lease modification guidance (i.e. assume the relief was always contemplated by the contract) result of cOVID-19 is a modification can then elect whether to apply the modification aguidance (i.e. assume the relief was always contemplated by the contract).
+The Lease Modification Q&A clarifies that entities may elect to not evaluate whether lease-related relief that lessors provide to mitigate the economic effects of COVID-19 on lessees is a lease modification guidance (i.e. assume the relief was always contemplated by the contract or assume the relief was not contemplated by the contract).
 Both lessees and lessors may make this election.
-The Company is evaluating its election on a disaggregated basis, with such election applied consistently to leases with similar characteristics and similar is dependent upon the extent of lease concessions granted as a result of COVID-19 in future periods and the elections made by the Company at the time of entering into such concessions.
+The Company is evaluating its election on a disaggregated basis, with such election applied consistently to leases with similar characteristics and similar circumstances.